vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 Finally, that ID token is submitted to the workload cluster's Concierge to get a temporary credential which grants access to that workload cluster.
 In those logs below, you can see how the `tokenID` can be used to follow the user's session to another cluster by following the token.
-This `TokenCredentialRequest` endpoint s a Kubernetes API, so the `auditID` value from the Concierge pod logs will match the `auditID` value in the Kubernetes audit logs, allowing them to be correlated.
+This `TokenCredentialRequest` endpoint is a Kubernetes API, so the `auditID` value from the Concierge pod logs will match the `auditID` value in the Kubernetes audit logs for the same request, allowing them to be correlated.

 ```json lines
 {